Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [x] Use the Insert command and select the Word document.
 - [ ] Select the text and save it as Word document.
 - [ ] Use the Clipboard to copy and paste text into the Word document.

+#### Q72.
+What is typically created as the first page of a document and contains information such as the document title and author?

+- [x] cover page
+- [ ] master page
+- [ ] blank page
+- [ ] table of contents page